 One example is the Counter feature, which tracks the equipment usage built into the system.
 The user input manually how much time the vessel uses the equipment.
 If the amount of usage is more than stated in the usage guidance, the equipment requires maintenance.

-The system automatically creates a maintenance work order for technicians, which must be implemented on the server side, on the client’s side, and on the back end and include the same data in the same format.
+The system automatically creates a maintenance work order for technicians, which must be implemented on the server, client, and back end and include the same data in the same format.
 For this function, we also used the concept of virtual data by making those virtual data follow the same rules on the back-end.